The Definitive Guide To SEO In 2018

 It’s no secret why: Google is crowding out the organic search results with Answer Boxes, Ads, Carousels, “People also ask” sections, and more.

-And to stand out, your result needs to scream “click on me!”…or else it’ll be ignored.
+And to stand out in the SERPs, your result needs to scream “click on me!”… or else it’ll be ignored.

 This video will help you boost your CTR using what I call “The Click Magnet Method”: